DailyTools

 Master the three core JSON operations every developer needs: formatting for readability, validation for correctness, and minification for production performance.

 JSON formatting (also called "pretty-printing" or "beautifying") adds consistent indentation and line breaks to make a JSON structure human-readable.
 A minified API response that arrives as a dense 10KB string becomes instantly navigable once formatted.
-Formatted and minified JSON are semantically identical — they represent exactly the same data.
-The only difference is whitespace, but the difference in readability is enormous.
+The two representations are semantically identical — they contain exactly the same data.
+The only difference is whitespace, but that whitespace is the difference between spotting a bug in 10 seconds versus 10 minutes.

 json